UMCollab/ODM/README.md

-ODM has been used at the University of Michigan for several multi-TiB migrations from OneDrive to Google Drive, and an ~35 TiB migration between different Microsoft 365 tenants.
+ODM has been used at the University of Michigan for several multi-TiB migrations from OneDrive to Google Drive, and an ~35 TiB migration of 27K users between different Microsoft 365 tenants.

 ## Setting up your environment